Attack Of The Cicadas 2025 Map, FAQ And Tips

 How many cicadas, really?

-Trillions of cicadas are expected to emerge in 2024.
+Trillions of cicadas are expected to emerge in 2025.
 Some estimates suggest millions per acre in some places!
 The highest densities will be in wooded areas, but cicadas travel far and wide into suburban and urban environments.

 When will the two broods emerge?

-Brood XIX and XIII are expected to emerge at some point in spring, depending on soil temperatures.
+Brood XIV (14) and I (1) are expected to emerge at some point in spring, depending on soil temperatures.
 Cicadas usually wait for temperatures to be consistent for about five days before making their way out.
-Associate Professor in residence at University of Connecticut Dr. John Cooley says, ” whenever the trees are just about leafed out, that’s when the cicadas emerge.”
+Dr. John Cooley says, “Whenever the trees are just about leafed out, that’s when the cicadas emerge.”
+Also, watch for irises as these flowers tend to bloom as periodical cicadas emerge.

-Cicadas 2024 map showing where two broods of periodical cicadas will emerge.
+Cicadas 2025 map showing where two broods of periodical cicadas will emerge.

 What do cicadas sound like?

 The loud hum of cicadas mating sound may be as loud as 100 decibels, which is similar to the noise of a motorcycle revving or loud outdoor power tools.
-Interestingly, the sound of lawnmowers attracts these insects.
+Interestingly, the sound of lawnmowers may attract these insects.
 For this reason, we recommend going lawn work early in the morning or late at night, when cicadas are less active.
 (See more tips for reducing noise below.)

 Video by Katerina C. of Downers Grove, Illinois.
 2007.